maihao14/BlocklyEQTransformer/README.md

 ![](./docs/Images/logo_large.png)

 # Blockly Earthquake Transformer
 Blockly Earthquake Transformer (BET) was born from the need for seismologists and developers who are not AI specialists to easily, quickly, and independently build seismic phase pickers.
+BET is an open source platform that automates and simplifies developing and managing deep learning solutions for seismic signal detection and phase picking.
+It is designed as a web app allowing you to focus on developing your deep learning code & automation, while BET ensures your work is reproducible and scalable.

 Blockly Earthquake Transformer (BET) is driven by the-state-of-art AI model - [EQTranformer(EqT)](https://github.com/smousavi05/EQTransformer) from [Mousavi et al. (2020)](https://www.nature.com/articles/s41467-020-17591-w.epdf?sharing_token=IiqAaF4NxwhUWGQLLLyTw9RgN0jAjWel9jnR3ZoTv0Nn-FaUKb3nu4lFkVXeZX_BCz5eMr5DkfCxQ3XASbeWwldzdU9oZF3d2MMG4cz6GWhVklzzzlL0QeMcf9kJJxA8wJAFfFCmtdlpQklDmGG7qRVjJxlCK-nusJjMFWE2oEk%3D).
 ## Introduction